MitchForest/snapbet/.pm/epics/epic-1/sprint-01.01-database-backend.md

 ### 1. Create Supabase Project (15 minutes for account setup)
 - [ ] Sign up/login to Supabase
-- [ ] Create new project "snapfade"
+- [ ] Create new project "snapbet"
 - [ ] Note project URL and anon key
 - [ ] Update `.env` with credentials
 - [ ] Familiarize with Supabase dashboard